| |

 even smaller than small by our standards and not as sweet as some of the best

 European chestnuts.
-Nut fall is mid season.
+Nut fall is late season.
 The American chestnut tree can

-be used as a pollinator for European chestnut trees and their hybrids
+be used as a pollinator for any other chestnut trees and their hybrids.

 Belle Epine Chestnut Tree (E)